Joey Wendle Player Props: Marlins vs. Reds

 Joey Wendle At The Plate

-- Wendle has driven in a run in 12 games this season (17.1%), including one multiple-RBI game.
+- Wendle has driven in a run in 13 games this year (18.3%), including one multiple-RBI game.

-- He has scored in 21 games this season, with multiple runs four times.
+- In 21 of 71 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.